Skip to main content

 AHU install

-This is refered to as RPZ or the reduced pressure zone where the water pressure is reduced as it comes into building; this also prevents any backflow and contamination to the main water source.
+This is referred to as RPZ or the reduced pressure zone where the water pressure is reduced as it comes into building; this also prevents any backflow and contamination to the main water source.

 RPZ